hey-network/mainchain/readme.md

 The Hey Token extends the ERC20 specifications to include two additional security features:

 - `validDestination`: as per [Consensys' Best Practices](https://consensys.github.io/smart-contract-best-practices/tokens/), prevents the sending of Hey Tokens to the Hey Token contract itself.
 It does so with a modifier added to the `transfer()` and `transferFrom()` functions.
 - `EmergencyERC20Drain`: as per [Zilliqa's Token Contract](https://github.com/Zilliqa/Zilliqa-ERC20-Token), allows the owner to drain any other ERC20 tokens sent to the contract by mistake by transferring them to the owner address.
-It does so with the `drain()` functions.
+It does so with the `drain()` function.

 #### Testing of specifications

-The full token test suite can be run with the command `npm run test:token`.
-Each specification of the token can also be verified individually with its dedicated test:
+The full Hey Token test suite can be run with the command `npm run test:token`.
+Each specification of the Hey Token can also be verified individually with its dedicated test:

 | # | Description | Test command |
 | --- | ------------- | ------------- |